-Our Judgment About the Quality of IPTC's Accounting Principles
+Our Judgment About the Quality of the Entity's Accounting Principles

-During the course of the audit, we made the following observations regarding IPTC's application of accounting principles:
+During the course of the audit, we made the following observations regarding the Entity's application of accounting principles:

 Adjustments Identified by Audit

 During the course of any audit, an auditor may propose adjustments to financial statement amounts.
 Management evaluates our proposals and records those adjustments that, in its judgment, are required to prevent the financial statements from being materially misstated.